kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 glooctl debug yaml -f gloo-yamls.yaml
 ```

-This will dump all of the relevant configuration into to files, `gloo-logs.log` and `gloo-yamls.yaml` which gives a complete picture of your deployment.
+These commands dump all of the relevant configuration into `gloo-logs.log` and `gloo-yamls.yaml` files, which gives a complete picture of your Gloo Edge deployment.